frances-uy/genies-wishes/README.md

 # Genie's Wishes
-This project was created for the Spring 2024 [ICSpark Program](https://icspark.github.io/)
+This project was created for the Spring 2024 [ICSpark Program](https://icspark.github.io/) Intro to Web Development Curriculum.
+Follow along as practice for HTML and relative file paths!

 ## Objective